RiotGamesMinions/motherbrain/README.md

 Lets take a look at all of the commands we can run on a plugin:

 ```
-ohai$ mb ohai
+myface$ mb myface
-using ohai (1.1.8)
+using myface (1.1.8)

 Tasks:
-  mb ohai app [COMMAND]       # Ohai application
+  mb myface app [COMMAND]       # Myface application
-  mb ohai bootstrap MANIFEST  # Bootstrap a manifest of node groups
+  mb myface bootstrap MANIFEST  # Bootstrap a manifest of node groups
-  mb ohai help [COMMAND]      # Describe subcommands or one specific subcommand
+  mb myface help [COMMAND]      # Describe subcommands or one specific subcommand
-  mb ohai nodes               # List all nodes grouped by Component and Group
+  mb myface nodes               # List all nodes grouped by Component and Group
-  mb ohai provision MANIFEST  # Create a cluster of nodes and add them to a Chef environment
+  mb myface provision MANIFEST  # Create a cluster of nodes and add them to a Chef environment
-  mb ohai upgrade             # Upgrade an environment to the specified versions
+  mb myface upgrade             # Upgrade an environment to the specified versions
 ```

 There are a few things plugins can do: